dburrows/kickit/README.md

  -e, --env <path>     environment file path
 ```

-Run `kickit` in a directory, it will either use the config & env you've passed in or try and find `kickfile.js` & `.env` automatically.
+Run `kickit` in a directory, it will either use the config & env you've passed in via options or try and find `kickfile.js` & `.env` automatically.

 It'll look for `kickfile.js` in the same way Node `require` does e.g. start in the cwd and travel up your directory tree, using the first kickfile.js it finds.